edwardlavender/flapper/README.md

 #### AC/DC post-processing and analysis

-The AC/DC branch functions (`ac()`, `dc()` and `acdc()`) all return objects of class `acdc`.
+The AC/DC branch functions (`ac()`, `dc()` and `acdc()`) all return objects of class `acdc_archive`.
 These can be processed and analysed using several key functions:

   - `acdc_simplify()` simplifies the results of the AC/DC algorithm(s);
   - `acdc_helper_*()` functions provide simple ‘helper’ routines for